rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -context
 The context
 This parameter is preferably used by the pipeline.
-It will cause the command to wrap the data in <context></context> tags and inject it along with the prompt.
+It will cause the command to put the data in <context></context> tags and inject it into the prompt.

 ```yml
 Parameter Set: (All)